 Imagine a Monty Python-esque world where the cries of ‘Bring out yer dead!’ are taken literally and before you have time to spell ‘zombies’, you’re overrun by the buggers.

-An Introduction to Zombicide Black Plague
+An Introduction To Zombicide Black Plague

 In a game that reminds me (weirdly) of the old TV cartoon Dungeons & Dragons, you and your friends control a band of somewhat stereotypical heroes (A dwarf, a fighter, a wizard, etc.) that are fed up of just sitting around eating drumsticks, washed down with flagons of ale, and have instead decided to go and do a bit of sightseeing, in a medieval town that has more than a mere rat infestation.

-Whilst in town, the adventurers are given a specific task (or tasks) to achieve, like slaying an abomination or finding a survivor or an object, and this usually involves slow and steady planning: who will go where, trigger what and grab which objective, all the while trying not to attract too much attention.
+Whilst in town, the adventurers are given a specific task (or tasks) to achieve, like slaying an abomination or finding a survivor or an object, and this usually involves slow and steady planning: who will go where trigger what and grab which objective, all the while trying not to attract too much attention.

-The game however has it’s own agenda and sets upon you with endless spawns of zombies, all controlled by the game's ‘AI’ which is nothing, if not assertive.
-As quick as the end of first round, zombies begin to spawn and come looking for you and this continues until you’ve completed your quest or have become an eat all you can buffet.
+The game however has its own agenda and sets upon you with endless spawns of zombies, all controlled by the game's ‘AI’ which is nothing, if not assertive.
+As quick as the end of the first round, zombies begin to spawn and come looking for you and this continues until you’ve completed your quest or have become an eat all you can buffet.

 So zombie killing is inevitable in Zombicide and in what could be described as an ‘adaptive’ difficulty level, the game reacts to your zombie-slaying by ‘upping’ the difficulty level through the use of spawn cards.